born 1925, La Cumbre

 est. 2013, Vienna

 Celia-Hannes is the reunion of Célia Picard and Hannes Schreckensberger.
-The duo works between the fields of architecture and design.
+The French-Austrian duo works between the fields of art, design and architecture.
 Their research based practice is primarily develop from a critical observation of architecture and the symbolic of objects.
-They consider the territories of cities..Add to a collection
+They consider the..Add to a collection

 born 1926, San Miguel de Tucumán